 - Add eggs, one at a time, and beat for an additional 2 minutes, scraping the bowl when needed.

-- Mix in sour cream and vanilla, followed by dry ingredients, beating until just combined.
-Add milk in a slow steady stream followed by the black food gel.
-Add in ground and quartered Oreos.
+- Mix in dry ingredients in 3 additions and wet ingredients in 2 additions beating until just combined.
+Add in black food gel followed by ground and quartered Oreos.
 Use a rubber spatula to thoroughly scrape the sides and mix the batter.

-- In the bowl of a stand mixer fitted with a paddle attachment, beat butter on medium-high speed until, fluffy and pale in color, about 3 minutes.
+- In the bowl of a stand mixer fitted with a paddle attachment, beat butter on medium-high speed until fluffy and pale in color, about 3 minutes.
 Scrape the sides and bottom of the bowl.
 Add the powdered sugar, followed by the cream, vanilla, salt, and black gel.
-Raise speed for high and beat for another 2 to 3 minutes.
-Don't over beat the Oreo crumbs.
+Raise speed to high and beat for another 2 to 3 minutes.
+Lower speed and add Oreo crumbs.
+Don't over beat Oreo crumbs.
 Refrigerate until ready to use.

 - Tint half of the vanilla frosting with black food gel.
 Spoon a bit of frosting onto a cake board.
 Secure the first cake layer and apply some of the Stormy Frosting, apply the second layer and repeat.
 Top with the final third layer.
 Do a crumb coat, chill for 10 minutes, and do a final thicker coat of Stormy Frosting.
 Spoon white and black frostings randomly around cake and use a bench scrape to smear the frosting, creating a watercolor effect.
 Decorate with green flowers.